supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Algebra.md

 ![[Boolean Algebra-20240514140352187.webp]]

 ## Boolean Expression
+A boolean expression is a set of literals (possibly repeats) combined with logic operations (and possibly ordered by paranthesis).

 - `0` and `1` are boolean expressions.
 - Every Boolean variable and its complement is a boolean expression.
 - Each boolean expression corresponds to a circuit of logic gates.
 ![[Boolean Algebra-20240514123037600.webp]]
 - The input of a digital circuit are the boolean variables and the output of the digital circuit is the boolean expression.
+- Boolean expression on application of inputs result in either `0` or `1`.
 ![[Boolean Algebra-20240514122856693.webp]]

 > [!example]